 Rice and Dal – Rice and Dal are the two main ingredients of any Khichdi, as the word itself means the mishmash of two or more ingredients.

-Here to make this wholesome dish, broken basmati rice and dhuli moong dal have been used.
+Here to make this Khichdi a wholesome dish, broken basmati rice and dhuli moong dal have been used.
+You can also use any other Dal or a mix of two to three dal to make a variation of the same.

 Onions – Thinly sliced onions are used, which adds a delicious crunch and taste in this Khichdi.
 Let them brown a bit, for that yummy caramelized flavor.